MillyCodes/MarsProject/readme.md

 ### Built With

 I am choosing to work with simple html, css and javascript due to the time constraints and hopefully will have a fully implemented React view.
-This project is pulling information from a given api
+This project is pulling information from a given api and I had trouble with it so I just did a simple api call.

+### Tradeoffs

+In approaching the challenge it was extremely important to read over the task carefully in order to understand the challenge.
+The planning took longer than ideal and as a result the javascript and styling suffered a bit but I style tried to give styling a good design.

+## Thank you!